Faculty Guide

 Message from the Dean

-Japan stands today at a major turning point in healthcare.
-The country faces a mountain of challenges that must be resolved urgently.
-These range from social security system reforms to the imbalance between healthcare supply and demand, widening disparities, and guaranteeing that the quality of healthcare professionals is commensurate with advances in expertise and technology.
-To further high-quality healthcare in these circumstances, each and every healthcare professional must pair excellent medical science and first-rate clinical skills with the adaptability to cope flexibly with any problem that may rise.
-But above all, healthcare professionals require a core humanity to always respect others, to proceed through life with others, and to learn from others.
+In this context, to further high-quality healthcare in these circumstances, each and every healthcare professional must pair excellent medical science and first-rate clinical skills with the adaptability to cope flexibly with any problem that may arise.
+Yet, above all, healthcare professionals require a core humanity to always respect others, to proceed through life with others, and to learn from others.
 It is this humanity that allows healthcare professionals to bring happiness to patients and the disabled, as well as to their families and caregivers.

 Philosophy and Characteristics of the Faculty